-Please take note though that marking ever page at priority 1 will not boost your SEO as it will dilute your content.
+Please take note though that marking every page at priority 1 will not boost your SEO as it will dilute your content.
 The priority setting should be added as a hint to search engines over which pages to prioritise.
-With this in mind you should try to balance the rating across the pages in your site honestly, high priority to the pages you'd like to rank for most and then mark others accordingly.
+With this in mind, you should try to balance the rating across the pages on your site honestly, high priority to the pages you'd like to rank for most and then mark others accordingly.

 Sitemap XML change frequency